 The features may seem like a gimmick at first, but Sony took the time to refine each to make them something you’d truly want to use.
 The easy-to-use camera UI also ensures that you’re not pointing your finger all over the place trying to figure out what kind of camera mode to use.

 An interface that’s Android-ish

 Sony’s Xperia UI runs on Android 4.3 lly Bean while it isn’t as vanilla as stock Android, at least it’s not as heavily stylized as Samsung or ‘s Android interfaces.
 It’s at that sweet spot where you won’t have to forget everything you know about Android to relearn how to use another company’s version.

 Some of its elements are quite helpful, too.
 Sony put the Quick Settings bar at the top of the Notifications panel so that you don’t have to click through to another screen to adjust the brightness or turn on Airplane Mode.
 You can adjust which ones you want displayed from the Settings panel.

 Its application drawer also offers a plethora of viewing options, including the ability to search through apps, set them up in your own order, or quickly launch whatever app stores you have installed.

-However, Sony is still playing the old Samsung card by cramming in its own suite of applications alongside Google's.
-On the Home screen, Sony’s Walkman, PlayStation Mobile, Movies, and Album applications are front and center, and though Google Chrome and the Google Play Store make it into the dock, everything else is hidden in the application drawer.
-At least they’re there if you need them, and Google Now is easily accessible with an upward swipe.
+However, Sony is still playing the old Samsung card by cramming in its own suite of applications alongside ‘s.
+On the Home screen, Sony’s lkman, ayStation Mobile, Movies, bum applications are front center, though Chrome the ay Store make it into the dock, everything else is hidden in the application drawer.
+At least they’re there if you need them, Now is easily accessible with an upward swipe.